TheBodger/MMM-ChartUtilities/README.md

 `value`|No|any value to attach to this combination of subjects|any valid JSON value|the number of entries in the set `timestamp`|No|A timestamp to detail when the combined subjects object was created, or when it first became valid|any valid timestamp (uses strict moment to validate)|the timestamp of running the module

 #### JSON splitter

-Will split a JSON file into items based on provided keys
+Will split a JSON file into items based on provided keys.
+File must be compatible with JSON.parse

 Paramaters: